Main project

 Dissemination

 The research team will engage in various activities throughout the duration of the project to disseminate our findings and share resources.
-These will include publications and presentations at conferences, public engagement events, regular blog updates cataloguing the project’s milestones.
-Keep an eye on our News section for the latest developments.
+These will include publications and presentations at conferences, public engagement events, and updates cataloguing the project’s milestones.
+Keep an eye on our Project Outputs section for the latest developments.